-The Des Moines Symphony Orchestra, celebrating its 82nd season in 2019-2020, is Central Iowa’s largest and most active year-round professional performing arts producing organization.
+The Des Moines Symphony Orchestra is Central Iowa’s largest and most active year-round professional performing arts producing organization.
 The mission of the Des Moines Symphony Association is to enrich, educate and inspire our community by performing great orchestral music.

 Drake University professor Frank Noyes conducts the first concert of the Des Moines Civic Orchestra, a joint effort between university and community musicians, Nov.
 21 at Hoyt Sherman Place.
 The event follows more than a decade of earlier efforts to form a permanent group, which eventually would change its name to the Des Moines Symphony.
 Noyes would conduct the Des Moines Symphony for 30 seasons.

 The orchestra moves its concerts to Roosevelt High School.
 Season tickets cost $1.

 Margaret Davis chosen as first permanent concertmaster, a position she will hold for 20 seasons until she retires (as Margaret Davis Kew) in May 1964.